 Austrian Economic Report

-The Austrian Economic Report is coordinated by the Federal Ministry of Economy, Family and Youth and prepared each year in collaboration with all of the federal ministries.
+The Austrian Economic Report is coordinated by the Federal Ministry of Science, Research and Economy and prepared each year in collaboration with all of the federal ministries.
 It provides an overview of economic development, and the future goals and past priorities of the economic policy activities of the federal government.